Mowjoh/Quasar/README.md

 Being on Windows, having Admin rights for the installation.
 You also need the [.net 5.0 runtime here](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-5.0.13-windows-x86-installer)

+On your Switch, you will need both [ARCropolis](https://github.com/Raytwo/ARCropolis/) and [Skyline](https://github.com/skyline-emu/skyline)

 ### Installing

 Install the provided .msi in the [releases section](https://github.com/Mowjoh/Quasar/releases/latest)